Gaining Opportunity Through Research

 “As a thesis student, it’s very valuable to have multiple research experiences.
 Professors here include you in their research and are very resourceful in helping you find other opportunities.”

-Currently, Kristina is working on three research projects.
-Two of the projects are on campus.
-In one of them, she is working with a professor on studying the CSI effect – where people believe the forensic science they see on crime television shows – and how it affects jurors in opening and closing arguments.
-The other on-campus project is in development.
-Kristina has the opportunity to help shape the focus of the project after she assists in analyzing the data her team is receiving from a trial consulting firm.
+Kristina worked on a number research projects.
+In one of them, she worked with a professor on studying the CSI effect – where people believe the forensic science they see on crime television shows – and how it affects jurors in opening and closing arguments.

-Kristina’s third research opportunity involves her work as one of a select group of students conducting research at the University of Massachusetts Medical School, where she is helping to study plea bargaining in the juvenile legal system and how lawyers perceive it.
+Another research opportunity involved Kristina working as one of a select group of students conducting research at the University of Massachusetts Medical School, where she helped to study plea bargaining in the juvenile legal system and how lawyers perceive it.
 One of her RWU professors connected her with the School’s lead forensic researcher, Gina Vincent, a nationally-renowned forensic psychology expert.
-This experience and connection will be critical for Kristina when she applies for her Ph.D.